Ulfenstein768/HTML-CSS-Tooling-w-SASS/readme.md

 This is an HTML file, that is styled with scss files.
 I am practicing the use of sass and its aspects / tools. <br>
 I know that when you use Sass you usually are making, or managing changes to a major websites (very big with alot of info). <br>
- With Sass you can manage it pretty easily, but when writing a small code for a website it makes it kind of pointless amd not hard to manage
+ With Sass you can manage it pretty easily, but when writing a small code for a website it makes it kind of pointless and not hard to manage

 ### Aspects-tools
-these are the aspect / features I used in this assignment:
+these are the aspects / features I used in this assignment:
 - Variables.
 - Nesting.
 - Operators.